repairearth/vuex-actions/README.md

 ### `createAction(type, payloadCreator = Identity)`

 Wraps a `Vuex` action so that it has the ability to handle both normal actions and promise-based async actions, commit mutations with the resolved payload created by `payloadCreator`.
-If no payload creator is passed, or if it's not a function, the identity function is used.
-The parameter `type` is considered as a mutation's name, it will be automatically triggered in the action.
+If no payload creator is passed, or if it's not a function, the identity function is used. **The parameter `type` is considered as a mutation's name**, it will be automatically triggered in the action.

 Example: